 You might also want to consider an integrated appliance, which will blend in well but may offer fewer functions than freestanding models.

 Consider the capacity split between the fridge and freezer

 If you like to cook from scratch every night with fresh ingredients, look for a big fridge.
 Prefer to bake in batches or are you a sucker for three-for-two offers?
 Then prioritise freezer space.
 A total capacity of 260ltr is adequate for most households.

 Make sure you have good ventilation for any stand-alone appliance, or else the compressor will work overtime, creating a build up of frost.
 If you are investing in a machine with an ice and water dispenser, be aware that it needs to be connected to a water supply.
 Most will need to be plumbed into the mains, which may result in extra installation costs and can limit where you put your appliance.
 You'll also need to change the water filter regularly.
-However, models like LG's GWL227HHXV American-style fridge freezer have their own refillable water tanks.
+Some models will have their own refillable water tanks.

 Energy Rating American-style fridge freezers guzzle more power than your average 60cm-wide appliance, so energy efficiency is all the more important.
 Go for at least an A+ rating to keep bills down.

 No frost/frost free Prohibits icy build-ups that can steal away freezer space and means there's no need for defrosting.